zivalx/SemantiCore/README.md

 #### 1. **Streamlit UI** (Simple, All-in-One)
 - Single-page app with wizard workflow
 - Perfect for local development and demos
-- Branded as "OntoGenius" in the interface
+- Branded as "SemantiCore" in the interface
 - Connects directly to Neo4j

 #### 2. **React + FastAPI** (Production-Ready)